The Value of My Private Brazilian Jiu Jitsu Lessons

-Since I began teaching martial arts and self-defense lessons (on the roof of a Holiday Inn Hotel in San Diego, California) back in the summer of 1987, I have taught thousands of private lessons – in the U.S. as well as 20+ countries.
-Each lesson was unique because each individual wanted or needed something different.
+Since I began teaching Brazilian Jiu Jitsu, martial art, and self-defense lessons (on the roof of a Holiday Inn Hotel in San Diego, California) back in the summer of 1987, I have taught thousands of private lessons – in the U.S., Mexico, and 20+ countries.
+Each lesson has been unique because each individual wanted or needed something different.

-In this article, I would like to give you a glimpse into how I try to provide value in the lessons I teach.
+In this article, I’d like to give you a glimpse into how I try to provide value in each lesson I teach.

 1. Some clients need to participate in the teaching process in order to gain the most value out of the lesson.
-So, I let them talk and “participate” for as long as they need.
+So, I allow them to “participate” for as long as they need.
 Surprisingly, some clients talk for 20-30 minutes of the lesson.
-And then afterwards, they exclaim how great a lesson it was!
+And then afterward, they exclaim how great the lesson was!

 2. Some clients need their questions answered in a clear and concise manner.
 I give them succinct answers to their very precise and well-thought-out questions.
 Here is an example of two questions at opposite ends of the spectrum: